MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 *Start by -* Determining your users needs for training on SharePoint and making these references known

-*You’ll know you’re done when -* Questions about SharePoint intranet usage on company social media channels and through the help desk have decreased to a modest level.
+*You'll know you're done when -* Questions about SharePoint intranet usage on company social media channels and through the help desk have decreased to a modest level.

 ## [Business owners and site owners](#business-owners-and-site-owners)